Teacher PD to restart from January 28, 2021

 It’s also for teachers interested in using the EEG to assist students with anxiety or stress induced ADHD.

-This involves often controversial changes that can contribute to learning.
-Included is the research on mobile phone and device use by students, reversing the lunch-play order and suggested brain-breaks for students during lessons.
+Included is the research on mobile phone and device use by students, reversing the lunch-play order and how to use pre-lesson repetitive exercise to maximize student learning.